• Cooking Tips

 Eggs beaten and dry ingredients whisked in bowls.

 In a large bowl (or stand mixer), beat the eggs until the mixture is light and fluffy.
 With the mixer running, slowly add the sugar and then the milk and vanilla.
-Beat the mixture for one minute.
+Beat the mixture.

 Remaining wet ingredients & sugar beaten with egg.